 According to the Content Marketing Institute, over 60% of B2B marketers are using webinars as a part of their content marketing programs.
-And there’s a lot of good reasons to.
+And there are a lot of good reasons for that.

 With today’s pressed and stressed workforce, finding time to leave the office for an event is a challenge.
 Webinars offer the ability to attend an event and consume educational content from the viewer’s location of choice.
 Offering a recorded on-demand version provides even greater convenience and flexibility for viewers to watch when their schedule permits.

 Webinars are a great platform to deep dive into topics relevant to your audience and demonstrate your industry knowledge and expertise.
 They also add a human element to your business.
 The combination of education and putting a face to your organization with a subject matter expert helps earn the trust of prospects and nurtures existing customer relationships.

 With the right promotional plan, every webinar you produce will generate new marketing qualified leads.
 In fact, according to a ReadyTalk study, up to 40% of webinar attendees turn into qualified leads.
 This is because niche webinar topics allow you to attract and identify potential customers who have a specific interest or need that aligns with your organization and its products or services.
 Webinars can also be a lead generation machine long after the event is over by placing the on-demand version on your website and promoting through other channels like social media.

 4. Webinars help move the sales process along

 Webinars aren’t just for lead generation.
 They are also a perfect tool to assist in progressing buyers through the sales pipeline.
 As leads move through the buyer’s journey, building and establishing trust is a significant factor in your organization’s products or services being considered against those of your competitors.